Inflammasomes

 Inflammasomes activate the innate inflammatory response, as follows:

-Upon threat sensing, the relevant receptor undergoes oligomerization and conformational change into a pinwheel-like shape in order to make their pyrin domains available for binding to adaptor ASC.
+Upon sensing threat, the relevant receptor undergoes oligomerization and conformational change into a pinwheel-like shape in order to make their pyrin domains available for binding to adaptor ASC.
 The activated inflammasome serves as a docking platform for additional ASC molecules, which polymerize to form a large filamentous signaling platform known as an ASC Speck.
 ASC Specks provide a scaffold for pro-caspase-1, which is cleaved into active caspase-1, which in turn, triggers activation of the pro-forms of cytokines IL-1β and pro-IL-18 into their active forms, initiating the inflammatory process.
 Active caspase-1 also cleaves Gasdermin D into its active form, which triggers cell death, known as pyroptosis, releasing active cytokines and ASC Specks into the extracellular space.
-Exracellular cytokines and ASC Specks continue to produce active cytokines, heightening and perpetuating the inflammatory response in neighboring cells and tissues.
+Extracellular cytokines and ASC Specks continue to produce active cytokines, heightening and perpetuating the inflammatory response in neighboring cells and tissues.

 What is the role of inflammasomes in the adaptive inflammatory response3?